defi-wonderland/prophet-modules/docs/src/content/modules/dispute.md

 ## Dispute Types

-- Pre-dispute: This type of Dispute modules aims to settle disputes before they reach the Resolution module. `BondEscalationModule` is an example of a pre-dispute module.
+- **Pre-dispute**: This type of Dispute modules aims to settle disputes before they reach the Resolution module. `BondEscalationModule` is an example of a pre-dispute module.

-- Atomical dispute: This type of dispute relies on an external contract to atomically resolve the dispute as soon as it's started.
+- **Atomical dispute**: This type of dispute relies on an external contract to atomically resolve the dispute as soon as it's started.
 In this case the Resolution module might not be needed at all. `CircuitResolverModule` and `RootVerificationModule` are examples of atomical dispute modules.

 ## Developing a Dispute Module

-When developing a Dispute module, you should:
+When developing a Dispute module, after inheriting the [`IDisputeModule`](/solidity/interfaces/core/modules/dispute/IDisputeModule.sol/interface.IDisputeModule.md) interface, you should:

 - Define the criteria for challengers to be able to initiate a dispute
 - Set the rules for the disputes, such as validations or deadlines